Scaling limit of the subdiffusive random walk on a Galton-Watson tree in random environment: Introduction

-where $(H_t)_{t≥0}$ is the continuous-time height process of a strictly stable spectrally positive Lévy process of index $\kappa$, and where $\cal{T}_{(H_t)_{0≤t≤1}}$ is the real tree coded by $(H_t)_{0≤t≤1}$.
-The convergence holds in law for the Skorokhod topology on càdlàg functions and the pointed Gromov-Hausdorff topology on compact metric spaces. \end{theorem} By requiring the fact that the point process $N$ is non-lattice we actually mean that there shall not exist any $a>0$ such that almost surely, for any $x\in N$, $x\in a\Z$.
-Notice that we do not specify the Laplace transform of $Y$, which is therefore defined up to a constant, thus making any multiplicative constant before $H$ superfluous.
-However we will as far as possible lead our computations specifying coefficients, and there is only one quantity (at the end of Subsection~\ref{subsec:cvqueue}, see the remark) that we will be unable to explicitly compute.
+where $(H_t)_{t≥0}$ is the continuous-time height process of a strictly stable spectrally positive Lévy process of index $\kappa$, $(B_t)_{t≥0}$ is a standard Brownian motion, and where $\cal{T}_{(H_t)_{0≤t≤1}}$ (resp.~$\cal{T}_{(|B_t|)_{0≤t≤1}}$) is the real tree coded by $(H_t)_{0≤t≤1}$ ((resp.~by $(|B_t|)_{0≤t≤1}$)).
+The convergence holds in law for the Skorokhod topology on càdlàg functions and the pointed Gromov-Hausdorff topology on compact metric spaces. \end{theorem}